 The Kazakhstan economy has been adversely affected by the global financial and economic crises in the past and could be adversely affected by market downturns and economic crises or slowdowns elsewhere in the world in the future.
 In particular, past disruptions in the global financial markets have had a severe impact on the liquidity of Kazakhstan entities, the availability of credit and the terms and cost of domestic and external funding for Kazakhstan entities.
 This could adversely influence customer demand for various services, including those provided by and through us.
 As has happened in the past, financial events such as significant depreciation of the tenge, capital outflows and a deterioration in other leading economic indicators or an increase in the perceived risks associated with investing in emerging economies due to, among other things, geopolitical disputes, such as the military conflict between Russia and Ukraine, and imposition of certain trade and economic sanctions in connection therewith, could dampen foreign investment in Kazakhstan and adversely affect the Kazakhstan economy.
 In addition, during such times, businesses that operate in emerging markets can face severe liquidity constraints as funding.
-These developments and adverse changes arising from systemic risks in global financial systems, including any tightening of the credit environment or a decline in oil, gas or other commodities prices, could slow or disrupt the Kazakhstan economy and adversely affect our ,business, financial condition, results of operations and cash flows.
+These developments and adverse changes arising from systemic risks in global financial systems, including any tightening of the credit environment or a decline in oil, gas or other commodities prices, could slow or disrupt the Kazakhstan economy and adversely affect our business, financial condition, results of operations and cash flows.
 Generally, investment in emerging markets is only suitable for sophisticated investors who fully appreciate the significance of the risks involved.
 Potential investors are urged to consult with their own legal and financial advisers before investing in the ADSs.

-We may be significantly affected by the health of the Kazakhstan markets in which we operate and general macroeconomic conditions.
+We may be significantly affected by the health of the Kazakhstan markets in which we operate, the markets of other countries where we have operations and general macroeconomic and geopolitical conditions.

-The success of our business depends, directly and indirectly, on the health of the Kazakhstan markets in which we operate, which are affected in part by general macroeconomic conditions and other factors beyond our control.
-A number of macroeconomic factors that could adversely affect our business include:
+The success of our business depends, directly and indirectly, on the health of the Kazakhstan markets in which we operate and, as our business expands, the markets of other countries in which we operate, which are affected in part by general macroeconomic conditions and other factors beyond our control.
+A number of macroeconomic, geopolitical and other factors that could adversely affect our business include: